What is app engagement and how to measure it

 1. Frequency.
 Users are likely to turn off notifications if they see them too often.
 Don’t overdo it.

 4. Personification.
-Push-notifications build a dialog with users — they ask a question or suggest something, and the users’ cue will be the target action.
-One of the ways to make this dialog more lively is to do first name terms.
+Push notifications build a dialog with users — they ask a question or suggest something, and the users’ cue will be the target action.
+One of the ways to make this dialog more lively is to use first-name terms.
 Don’t use last names — messages like “Hi, Smith!” are irritating.
 And personification doesn’t work with nicknames — notifications like “Hi, KittyCat31!” look odd and unnatural.

 Emails